id-Software/DOOM-3-BFG/README.md

 ## Bink Video playback
 The RBDOOM-3-BFG Edition GPL Source Code release includes functionality for rendering Bink Videos through FFmpeg or libbinkdec.

-## Back End Rendering of Stencil Shadows
-The RBOOM-3-BFG Edition GPL Source Code release includes functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

-This method was patented by Creative Labs and has finally expired on 2019-10-13.
-(see https://patents.google.com/patent/US6384822B1/en for expiration status)

 ---
 # License <a name="license"></a>